praharshkumar23/Windows-Digital-Forensics-Incident-Investigation-Project/README.md

 ## Disclaimer

-This project is created strictly for educational and learning purposes.
-All data used is part of a CTF / lab environment and does not contain real user information.[9]
+This project is  for educational and learning purposes.
+All data used is part of a CTF / lab environment .[9]

 ***

+You can copy this into your `README.md` and adjust small details (like filenames or tools) to match your exact lab.

 [1](https://www.infosecinstitute.com/resources/digital-forensics/forensic-investigation-windows-machines/)
 [2](https://www.geeksforgeeks.org/blogs/windows-forensic-analysis/)